improvised-explosive-device/animwall/README.md

 reduce resource usage.
 If you find mpv is not fast enough at nice 19, you can edit the script to lower this number.
 It may increase CPU usage.

-This script is dumb.
-It will not auto stop when a window covers the wallpaper or anything fancy like that.
+This script is dumb. ~~It will not auto stop when a window covers the wallpaper or anything fancy like that.~~ Hacky auto pause function included.

 ## License